 What is involved in assessment?

-Whether you see a Psychiatrist or Psychologist first, a comprehensive assessment should always involve a detailed history from caregivers.
+Whether you see a Psychiatrist or Psychologist first, a comprehensive assessment should always involve a detailed history from parents and/or caregivers.
 This will involve both parents or guardians.
 The involvement of both guardians is particularly important if the child in question is required to live between two households.
 This part of the assessment will focus on:

 - Observations of your child in multiple settings (at home, at school, at extra-curricular activities)